Behavior Trees and State Machines in Robotics Applications: Language Concepts (RQ1)

 \chg{In the following}, we reflect on the syntax and semantics that we observed in the state-machine languages State MACHine (\smach) \cite{bohren2010smach} and Flexible Behavior Engine (\flexbe) \cite{schillinger2015approach}.

-\bchg{The implementation of \sms in both DSLs is event-triggered, which is similar to the traditional implementation of \sms in different domains.
+\bchg{The implementation of \sms in both DSLs is event-triggered, or reactive, which is similar to the traditional implementation of \sms in different domains.
 Compared to the studied behavior-tree DSLs, the state-machine DSLs do not have an explicit notion of ticks and of reoccurring traversals.
-States are only started once at the beginning of the model execution, revisited only if the control-flow gets there.
+States are only entered once at the beginning of the model execution, revisited only if the control-flow gets there as a result of reactions to external events.
 In \flexbe, the current state could be interrupted and a transition based on external events could be triggered, allowing reactive programming.
 The interruption is possible due to an autonomy-level threshold that is associated with a state to allow human-in-the-loop decision incorporation.
 In contrast, no reactivity is available in \smach, and the current active state blocks the execution until an outcome is returned.}

-\bchg{Both languages resemble Moore machines (action-on-state) \cite{moore1956gedanken} from the computational perspective.
+\looseness=-1 Both DSLs resemble Moore machines (action-on-state) \cite{moore1956gedanken} from the computational perspective.
 Users are expected to implement a state-based interface as a Python class, \lstinline!State! in \smach and \lstinline!EventState! in \flexbe.
 Unlike the UML's state-machine implementation of Moore machines, there is no entry/exit actions associated to the state interface.
 There are different sets of provided functions, with the constructor \lstinline!__init__! and the execution loop \lstinline!execute! being the most important parts to implement the associated action to a state.
 The constructors in both DSLs require listing the outcomes to be returned by a state (triggering events).
-Other types of state interface exist in both languages like \lstinline!ConditionState! in \smach and \lstinline!LockableState! in \flexbe.
-More details can be found in their documentation \cite{flexbedoc, smachdoc}. }
+Other types of state interface exist in both languages, like \lstinline!ConditionState! in \smach and \lstinline!LockableState! in \flexbe.
+More details can be found in their documentation \cite{flexbedoc, smachdoc}.